SeldonIO/seldon-core/docs-gb/core-features.md

 ## Complex Applications & Orchestration

 Machine learning applications are increasingly complex.
-They’ve evolved from individual models deployed as services, to complex applications that can consist of multiple models, processing steps, custom logic, and asynchronous monitoring components.
+They've evolved from individual models deployed as services, to complex applications that can consist of multiple models, processing steps, custom logic, and asynchronous monitoring components.
 With Core you can build  Pipelines that connect any of these components to make data-centric applications.
 Core 2 handles orchestration and scaling of the underlying components of such an application, and exposes the data streamed through the application in real time using Kafka.

 {% hint style="info" %}
 Data-centricity is an approach that places the management, integrity, and flow of data at the core of the machine learning deployment framework.